aseriousbiz/blog/_posts/2021/2021-11-03-how-cascadiajs-uses-abbot.md

 You could build something like this yourself.
 Start by [signing up for an Abbot account](https://ab.bot) and connecting it to your chat server (Abbot supports Slack, Discord, or Microsoft Teams).

-CascadiaJS sends every message that Abbot sees out to another system.
+CascadiaJS's `channel-sync` skill sends every message that Abbot sees out to another system.
 Let’s build something that is a little less noisy.
 Once you're done, you’ll have all the tools you need to build anything you’d like.

 Let's build a simple script that listens for people asking if a site is down (__“is www.aseriousbusiness.com down?”__).
 If Abbot is in the room when someone asks the question, it can try to connect to the server and let the user know if the site is up or down.